as1000/LigandableResiDist/README.md

 df.to_csv(working_dir + "/merged_rcsb_calls_ffilled.csv", index=False)
 ```

-Note: The affinity annotations on the resulting spreadsheet are essentially arbitrary (one experiment chosen at random from many experiments).
+Note: The affinity annotations on the resulting spreadsheet are essentially arbitrary (one experiment chosen at random from many experiments; the symbol: ~, >, < may also be incorrect at this step).
 This is corrected later in the workflow (step 10).

 (6) Sort the resulting .csv by ligand formula and remove ligands with less than 10 carbons, inorganic ligands, and promiscuous organic ligands (e.g. ATP, GTP, etc.) to yield merged_rcsb_calls_ffilled_filtered.xlsx.